Tillsten/skultrafast/docs/fitting.rst

 Therefore we use our nonlinear functions as a basis matrix :math:`A_{ij} = y(t_i, \tau_j)`.
 The linear least-squares problem can be written as :math:`min_x
 |Ax-b|_2` and can be directly solved.
 The separation of the linear and
-non-linear parameters is also know as variable projection.
+non-linear parameters is also known as variable projection.

 Since the exponential function basis is numerically unstable, skultrafast uses L2-regularization by default.
 This is also called Tikhonov regularization or